reinhart1010/HAM/README.md

 - [x] A better alternative than GitHub pages
 - [x] Highly customizable through [Halfmoon] and [Jekyll]
 - [x] Uses GitHub-Flavored Markdown (GFM)
-- [x] Optimized for GitHub Pages and Gitlab Pages
+- [x] Optimized for GitHub Pages and GitLab Pages

 ### What HAM isn't
 - [ ] Optimized for large wiki content (this is where advanced alternatives such as [MediaWiki] excels at)